I Am Not Madame Bovary: Production

-I Am Not Madame Bovary is Feng Xiaogang, Liu Zhenyun and Fan Bingbing's second collaboration together, twelve years after their first, Cell Phone.
+I Am Not Madame Bovary is Feng Xiaogang, Liu Zhenyun and Fan Bingbing's second collaboration, twelve years after their first, Cell Phone.

 On 14 March 2016, a trailer was released via the film's producers.

 Release

 The film was released theatrically on 18 November 2016.

 Box office

 The film has grossed in China.
 It has grossed worldwide.

 Reception

 Critical reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 49 reviews, and an average rating of 6.7/10.
 The website's critical consensus reads, "I Am Not Madame Bovarys sly social commentary and well-constructed story anchor director Feng Xiaogang's visually experimental approach."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 13 critics, indicating "generally favorable reviews".